Mission Community Hospital

 Immediately following surgery, you will be taken to the Recovery Room, where you will receive continuous nursing care until you return to your hospital room.

-The hospital has five Nursing Stations, staffed by Registered Nurses (RN’s), Licensed Vocational Nurses (LVN’s), Nursing Assistants, and a Nursing Supervisor on duty 24 hours per day.
+The hospital has two Nursing Stations, staffed by Registered Nurses (RN’s), Licensed Vocational Nurses (LVN’s), Nursing Assistants, and a Nursing Supervisor on duty 24 hours per day.
 If you have concerns or questions, each nursing unit has a Charge Nurse on duty at all times to address those issues.

 Our on-site laboratory is in operation 24 hours daily, performing a wide range of routine and emergency testing.
 We utilize state-of-the-art equipment.